FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolslidernumber.md

 ### <a id="methods-bartype"/>**BarType(SliderBarType)**

 Define type Bar to Slider.
- <br>Valid only When MoveKeyPress equal left/right mode, otherwise its is ignored
+ <br>Valid only When Layout equal LeftRight, otherwise its is ignored

 ```csharp
 IControlSliderNumber BarType(SliderBarType value)